-- Support ongoing federal coronavirus aid to local government to support the COVID-19 response including, but not limited to testing, vaccines, isolation/quarantine housing and economic recovery. - Support maximum reimbursement from FEMA (Federal Emergency Management Agency) for County COVID-19 emergency protective measure required to respond to the pandemic. - Support ongoing funding for the emergency feeding program Great Plates.
+- Support ongoing Federal coronavirus aid to local government to support the COVID-19 response including, but not limited to testing, vaccines, isolation/quarantine housing and economic recovery. - Support maximum reimbursement from FEMA for County COVID-19 emergency protective measure required to respond to the pandemic. - Support additional flexibility for the American Rescue Plan Act